ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-You may add any other permissions as needed but these are the ones that let you unlock, and start the car.
-I'll call this serialized message `protoMsg`.
+You may add any other permissions as needed but these are the ones that let you unlock, and start the vehicle.
+I'll call the previously serialized message the `protoMsg`.
 Once you have it serialized to bytes, you need to make a ToVCSEC message of the following format:
 ```
 ToVCSEC {
 	signedMessage {